igorkry/tnt4j-streams/tnt4j-streams-ws/samples/castIron/readme.md

 There is nothing to additionally install in your IBM Cast Iron installation.
 Just setup `tnt-data-source.xml` and `tnt4j.properties`.

-* Within `tnt4j.properties` set `TOKEN` to one you have bound to your JKool user.
+* Within `tnt4j.properties` set `TOKEN` to one you have bound to your jKool user.

 * Within `tnt-data-source.xml` change your's IBM Cast Iron login parameters:
 ```xml
     <sec:username>admin</sec:username>
     <sec:password>slabs123!</sec:password>